paul-reiners/pneumonia-detection-chest-x-rays/FDA_Submission_Template.md

 **Intended Use Statement:**

 This algorithm helps doctors to diagnose pneumonia from chest X-rays of patients.
+Depending on the threshold setting for classification, it can be used either for screening or for accurate diagnosis.
+A higher threshold of around 0.46 should be used for screening.
+A lower threshold of 0.31 should be used for diagnosis where false negatives must be minimized.

 **Indications for Use:**